This post originally appeared in VICE UK.

-Last week, a press release dropped in my inbox announcing the arrival of a new concept speed-dating night called "Shhh".
-In a nutshell, it's silent speed-dating; no talking allowed, the idea being that it will create "a deeper, instantaneous connection" between lonely people looking for love (or a fuck).
+Last week, a press release dropped in my inbox announcing the arrival of a new concept speed-dating night called "Shhh."
+In a nutshell, it's silent speed-dating where talking is banned.
+Supposedly it will create "a deeper, instantaneous connection" between lonely people looking for love (or a fuck).
 My immediate reaction was exhaustion.
-Londoners, not satisfied spending their entire weekends photographing street art in car parks or eating cronuts in onesies, seem to have roped their love lives into the endless quest for novelty.
+Londoners, not satisfied spending their entire weekends photographing street art in parking lots or eating cronuts in onesies, seem to have roped their love lives into the endless quest for novelty.

 Chit-chat aside, I had some reservations about the "full-on" nature of the Shhh experience.
 Even in my most intense relationships, the idea of someone fixing me with some dreamy, thin-lipped pout-gaze does something to my acid reflux.
 But then I am also very conscious of dying alone.
 So off I went.

-I would be boarding the love train at The Jam Tree in Clapham, so called because the cocktails have little blobs of jam in them, which is precisely the kind of thing that has seen Clapham essentially secede from the rest of London and become a kind of fuckwit caliphate run by Time Out.
+I would be boarding the love train at the Jam Tree in Clapham, which is called that because the cocktails have little blobs of jam in them, which is precisely the kind of thing that has seen Clapham essentially secede from the rest of London and become a kind of caliphate run by Time Out.

 I bought myself a beer.
 Enter Adam Taffler, the heavily lip-bearded ringmaster of this circus of solitude.
 He summoned the men into the room with his whispery voice; it sounded like paper.
 The dating games were about to commence.

-While I was hoping to get straight down to some eye-ballin', Adam wanted to get our juices flowing with some office-away-day style exercises.
+While I was hoping to get straight down to some eye-ballin', Taffler wanted to get our juices flowing with some office-away-day-style exercises.
 He got us all to stand on one side of the room before telling everyone who has had a one-night stand to walk to the other side of it.
 Off we trotted, leaving three little mice all by themselves on the other side.

-"Notice who is around you," said Adam, rubbing their vanilla sex lives right into their boring faces.
+"Notice who is around you," said Taffler, rubbing their vanilla sex lives right into their boring faces.
 The rest of us looked on, relieved.
-In this frigid-shaming exercise, I found myself lying a lot.
+In this shaming exercise, I found myself lying a lot.
 Nudist beach?
 'Course I bloody did!
 Sex outside?
 Who hasn't!
 And off I scuttled, betraying my uptight comrades like a sexually advanced Judas.

-Light ritual humiliation out of the way we got down to the good stuff.
+Light ritual humiliation out of the way, we got down to the good stuff.
 To the soothing tones of Zero 7 we shuffled around the room in a sort of rehabilitation exercise for dead-eyed commuters.
-Adam managed to simulate a sort of "Mindfulness while changing lines at Green Park" atmosphere, and soon got us to train our gaze up each other's bodies towards the eyes.
+Taffler managed to simulate a sort of "Mindfulness while changing lines at Green Park" atmosphere, and soon got us to train our gaze up guests' bodies towards the eyes.

-Once we'd all had a good gander at each other's dick and tits, things got a little more "hands on".
+Once we'd all had a good gander at dicks and tits, things got a little more "hands on."
 We were asked to get in a circle and give the person in front of us a back massage.
-A rather frisky lady in a wrap dress got right to work on my tight shoulder knots and I'm not gonna lie, it was very sensual.
+A rather frisky lady in a wrap dress got right to work on my tight shoulder knots.
+(I'm not gonna lie.
+It was very sensual.)
 I laid my own clammy paws on the bloke in front of me and gave him my signature spine thumbing.

-Backrubs complete, I was feeling relaxed and ready to get gazing, but there was yet more finger fun to be had.
-Adam asked us to close our eyes and try to connect a digit with a member of the opposite sex, while he cranked up Pachelbel's Canon to full volume.
-I opened one eye and spotted a young girl with one arm folded across her body, eyes open purposefully trying to get a purchase on the finger of the hot blond in the room.
+Back rubs complete, I was feeling relaxed and ready to get gazing, but there was yet more finger fun to be had.
+Taffler asked us to close our eyes and try to connect a digit with a member of the opposite sex, while he cranked up Pachelbel's Canon to full volume.
+I opened one eye and spotted a young girl with one arm folded across her body, eyes open purposefully trying to get a purchase on the finger of the hot blonde in the room.

 For me, there was a lot of rejection.
-Adam asked us to thank our partners a lot and there was much hugging.
-I didn't get the hugging memo, and was routinely left hanging for a high five.
+Taffler asked us to thank our partners a lot, and there was much hugging.
+I didn't get the hugging memo and was routinely left hanging for a high five.
 At one point, I also miscalculated the end of a game and was left blindly pivoting round the room with my index finger in the air.

-The first customer in my one-stop love shop was a kind looking bloke in a T-shirt that read "Boom!", who just minutes before I had forced to do the Macarena in one of Adam's "mirroring" exercises.
+The first customer in my one-stop love shop was a kind looking bloke in a T-shirt that read "Boom!"
+Earlier in the event, I had forced him to do the Macarena in one of Taffler's "mirroring" exercises.

-He seemed to be finding the whole thing a right laff until I fixed him with my glassy booze gaze.
-Looking for meaning, I ended up transfixed on the fleshy bits in the corners of his eyes, the pink, wet bits that look like the skin of peeled fish, while his eyebrows tried to engage me in conversation.
+He seemed to be finding the whole thing a right laugh until I fixed him with my glassy booze gaze.
+Looking for meaning, I ended up transfixed on the fleshy bits in the corners of his eyes—the pink, wet bits that look like the skin of peeled fish—while his eyebrows tried to engage me in conversation.

-After a sobering minute, number 12, a zany characted, used his paper for a game of noughts and crosses.
+After a sobering minute, number 12, a zany character, used his paper for a game of noughts and crosses.
 The next one burped and blew it towards me.
-The one after that I don't think realised his face was twitching at the mouth.
+I don't think the next guy realized his face was twitching at the mouth.
 Or maybe he was just chewing a hangnail.

 Just as I was starting to feel more loose in the hoose, the playlist took a cruel turn.
-On came "How to Build a Home" and an adorably smart guy in his mid twenties sat down in front of me, smiling.
-His eyes were straight-off-the-bat good guy vibes.
+On came "How to Build a Home," and an adorably smart guy in his mid-20s sat down in front of me.
+He smiled; his eyes were straight-off-the-bat good guy vibes.
 He looked like a nice, normal, attractive bloke politely asking for love.
-He looked like someone who deserved my respect and I felt really cross with London as a city for putting us both in this humiliating position.
+He looked like someone who deserved my respect, and I felt really cross with London as a city for putting us both in this humiliating position.
 I wondered if he wanted to build a home with me.
 Then I felt sad for not wanting to build a home with him.
 Then I wondered who the fuck I was going to build a home with.
 Was I drunk?
 I don't know.
 But suddenly, I felt more profoundly single than I have ever felt in my entire life.

-Talking to Adam, the organiser, afterwards was refreshing because he seems to feel genuinely passionate about what he does.
-Apart from his - frankly inexcusable - paisley trousers he's a nice guy trying to address, in his own gimmicky way, a vain, cold, anaesthetised dating culture.
+Talking to Taffler, the organizer, afterwards was refreshing because he seems to feel genuinely passionate about what he does.
+Apart from his—frankly inexcusable—paisley pants, he's a nice guy trying to address, in his own gimmicky way, a vain, cold dating culture.

-I suggest to him that however good your eye-gazing, like any dating concept, attraction still boils down to desperation and bangability.
+I suggested to him that however good your eye-gazing, like any dating concept, attraction still boils down to desperation and bangability.
 He called me shallow.
-Then I asked Adam if he's banged loads of bad bitches because of his great eye game, to which he replied, "I looked into some people's eyes and I felt full" - with a smile on his face - so I took that as a "yes".
+Then I asked Taffler if he had banged loads of bad bitches because of his great eye game, to which he replied, "I looked into some people's eyes and I felt full," with a smile on his face, so I took that as a "yes."

-Shhh dating appeals to what Adam calls "people who want to broaden the envelope of human experience".
+Shhh dating appeals to what Taffler calls "people who want to broaden the envelope of human experience."
 Even though I didn't find a man to broaden my envelope, I still felt a big feeling, which is something.
 The only problem was that it was the overwhelming feeling of being alone.
-It was like I'd flipped a lid off something and was now about to emotionally congeal like warm houmous at a picnic.
+It was like I'd flipped a lid off something and was now about to emotionally congeal like warm hummus at a picnic.

 Any single person in London is bullshitting you if they don't admit they're operating somewhere on a sliding scale of loneliness.
 It all boils down to how readily they'll expose themselves to the kind of visceral vulnerability that comes with speed dating and intense eye contact.
 In an age where we all pretend we're not looking for the real thing, there's something perversely pleasurable in airing your clean, single laundry, letting your status wash over you instead of pretending you're too busy for love, or too successful, or were just having too much fun to have noticed.